abautista3712/codeDissection/reverseEngineer.md

 var path      = require('path');
 ```

 Import 'Sequelize'.
 'Sequelize' at its core is an Object-Relational Mapper (ORM) meaning that it maps object syntax onto database schemas.
+'Sequelize' (uppercase) references the standard library.

 ```
 var Sequelize = require('sequelize');